 Securing our water future

 Water is a precious resource.
-It sustains life and is vital for our environment and for food production.
+It sustains life and is vital for us and our environment.

-Over the next 20 to 30 years, the population of the Fraser Coast is expected to increase significantly, which will impact on how water is provided and how it is used.
+Over the next 20 to 30 years, the population of the Fraser Coast is expected to increase significantly, which will impact on how water is provided and how it is used and reused.

 It’s all about ensuring we have a sustainable, affordable and reliable water future for our community and our environment.